Real Estate Statistics

 The Androvette family settled Charleston in the late 17th century.
 They named their new settlement Androvetteville, but with the Industrial Revolution came a new brick factory and a name change to Kreischerville, after Archibald Kreischer, the man who built the Kreischer Brick Factory.
 The neighborhood name was finally changed to Charleston after Kreischer's son Charles Kreischer after the turn of the century.
 As the years went on, Charleston transformed from rural farmland to residential developments with the arrival of the Tides, an age 55+ housing community.
 In 2007, Bricktown Center, a large-scale retail development, was built and remains a major retail hub for the South Shore of Staten Island.

-a Charleston Real Estate Professional or Explore Charleston Homes For Sale.
+Contact a Charleston Real Estate Professional or Explore Charleston Homes For Sale.
 Browse nearby neighborhoods below to continue your Staten Island real estate search!

 Charleston's Nearby Neighborhoods